leighleighleigh/nova_pid_tuner/README.md

 # nova_pid_viz
-A quick n' dirty python script that plots Power and Velocity can messages, for tuning PIDs.
+A quick n' dirty python script that plots realtime Power and Velocity CAN messages, for tuning PIDs.

 # Install
 ```bash